RAHB-REALTORS-Association/transcriber-describer/README.md

 python main.py /path/to/video/folder --local --local-transcribe --local-describe --time <seconds> --bitrate <bitrate> --overwrite
 ```

+- The `--model` flag sets the OpenAI model to use for description generation.
+The default is `gpt-3.5-turbo`.
 - The `--local` flag uses local versions of both the transcribe and describe functions.
 - The `--local-transcribe` flag uses the local version of the transcribe function.
 - The `--local-describe` flag uses the local version of the describe function.